-

 - Understand factors that predict fatigue in family caregivers.

-Somatic Experiencing: Enhancing Psychodynamic Therapy for Complex Trauma & Dissociation
+Interweaving Somatic Therapies to Enhance Psychodynamic Therapy for Complex Trauma & Dissociation

-- Describe three techniques/interventions from Somatic Experiencing that would be appropriate when a patient exhibits signs of extreme autonomic over-activation or a dissociative freeze state.
+- Describe at least three techniques/interventions from somatic therapies that would be appropriate when a patient exhibits signs of extreme autonomic over-activation or a dissociative freeze state.

 Day 1